 Region: Loretto, Clermont, & Bardstown

 "Nothing is so musical as the sound of pouring bourbon for the first drink on a Sunday morning.
 Not Bach or Schubert or any of those masters."
 Carson McCullers

 The road to Maker’s Mark bourbon distillery in Loretto, KY, can be a little confusing.
 On my first visit here, the route guidance told me that I had arrived, and there was nothing but fields, barns, and a small house or two scattered about.

-To avoid potential confusion and arrive in time for your tour, Maker’s Mark provides detailed directions on their website here: Maker’s Mark/Directions.
+To avoid potential confusion and arrive in time for your tour, Maker’s Mark provides these instructions for getting to their distillery from Louisville:

-Regardless of which tour you reserve (they offer 6), you’re in for a great experience.
+Regardless of which tour you reserve (they offer a wide variety and actively update them), you’re in for a great experience.
 Plus, Maker’s Mark is just a beautiful place.
 The grounds, house, and distillery buildings are picture-perfect.

 At the end of each tour, you’ll have an opportunity to taste a selection of their bourbon.